Everything you need to know about alumni interviews in a 3 minute read

 Because, for many schools, high school seniors may have to complete an interview with a representative from the school (likely an alum).

 But, if this is shocking news for you, have no fear.
-Below I’ll give you a succinct crash course on alumni interviews so you can feel prepared...and then you can go talk to your high schooler about it.
-And if your high schooler is a junior, sophomore, or freshman, this information will help you be on top of it when the time comes.
+Below we’ll give you a succinct crash course on alumni interviews so you can feel prepared...and then you can go talk to your high schooler about it.
+And if your high schooler is a rising junior, sophomore, or freshman, this information will help you be on top of it when the time comes.
 Without further ado:

 Alumni interviews: Everything you need to know